 There are several initiatives in the UK designed to encourage the development of blockchain technology, concentrated in the financial services sector.

-Innovate U.K. is a government-led agency that drives productivity and economic growth by supporting businesses to develop and realise the potential of new ideas.
+Innovate UK is a government-led agency that drives productivity and economic growth by supporting businesses to develop and realise the potential of new ideas.
 It has invested over £10 million in blockchain projects focused on energy distribution, clean water provision, electoral systems and maximising value from items donated to charity.
 In 2018, it announced that it was investing a total of £19 million in emerging and enabling technologies, which included blockchain.
-The government has also created a £20 million GovTech Catalyst Fund to explore technology based solutions for public sector challenges, potentially including the use of DLT.
+The UK Government has also created a £20 million GovTech Catalyst Fund to explore technology based solutions for public sector challenges, potentially including the use of DLT.

 The FCA began its own innovation project in 2014, which consists of a Regulatory Sandbox, an Innovation Hub and a newly-launched Global Financial Innovation Network (“GFIN”).
 The Regulatory Sandbox allows businesses to test innovative products, services, business models and delivery mechanisms with real consumers in a controlled environment.
 The FCA’s Innovation Hub provides a means by which new and established businesses—both regulated and non-regulated—can introduce innovative financial products and services to the market, with support from the FCA on the application of the regulatory framework.
-The GFIN was launched in January 2019 in collaboration with 38 other financial regulators and creates a new framework for cooperation, promoting information and knowledge sharing on emerging innovation trends, tests, initiatives and policies.
+The GFIN was launched in January 2019 in collaboration with 38 other financial regulators.
+It creates a new framework for cooperation, promoting information and knowledge sharing amongst regulators on emerging innovation trends, tests, initiatives and policies.
 It also provides firms with an environment in which to trial cross-border solutions.
-Finally, the FCA has also recently consulted on whether a cross-sectoral sandbox or similar mechanism is needed to ensure a consistent and efficient approach to emerging technologies.
+Finally, the FCA has recently consulted on whether a cross-sectoral sandbox or similar mechanism is needed to ensure a consistent and efficient approach to emerging technologies.

-The BoE has a Fintech Hub, through which it seeks to understand what Fintech means for the stability of the financial system, the safety and soundness of financial firms and its ability to perform its operational and regulatory roles.
+The BoE has a Fintech Hub, through which it seeks to understand what fintech means for the stability of the financial system, the safety and soundness of financial firms and its ability to perform its operational and regulatory roles.
 Between 2016 and 2018, the BoE has supported four DLT focused proofs-of-concept with firms to understand how new technologies are being adopted and how they might relate to its objectives.